 “Oh!
 Okay, I was just joking about turning on the lasers,” he quickly retracted his words.

 Henry stared at him for a while and sighed.
 He then took out the earpiece from his ear.
 He removed the device from his pocket and placed it on the table.
 Then he increased the volume, enough for him and Maxwell to listen together.

 5 minutes after the questioning began

 “Agent Evelyn, why did you and your family leave your previous apartment?
-We checked there earlier and didn’t find anyone there, that’s why we came here to look for you,” Steve turned to Evelyn after focusing on Henry for the first few minutes.
+We checked there earlier and didn’t find anyone there, that’s why we came here to look for you,” Steve turned to Evelyn after focusing on Dave for the first few minutes.